The Core is the Basic Training For All Riders. Dressage is the Basic Training For All Horses.

 Here’s exactly what you’ll Learn in the Applied Posture Riding Program

-- Why learning the anatomy and function of the horse riding muscles can make you a better rider.
+- You will learn about the anatomy and function of the horse riding muscles.

-- How to isolate specific riding muscles and test their strength and length.
+- You will learn how to isolate specific riding muscles and train them for riding.